 Advantages and disadvantages

-Selecting either TPE or LSR brings with it certain inherent advantages and disadvantages that may impact certain aspects of moldability and project outcomes; therefore, it’s important to understand the benefits and drawbacks of each:
+Selecting either TPE or LSR brings with it both advantages and disadvantages that may impact certain aspects of moldability and project outcomes.
+Therefore, it’s important to understand the benefits and drawbacks of each:

 - TPE advantages include recyclability and less energy consumption for production; re-molding opportunities without chemical change; easier molding than thermoset LSR; shorter molding cycles; less expensive molding process; heat sealable; easily colored by most dyes; greater number of two-shot molding options